canizarex/sudoku/README.md

 ### Verbose mode

 A flag -v (verbose) can be used to see how the algorithm is working.
+By default, the output will be updated 120 times per second, although this can be changed using the flag -r.

-Since the call to print a message on the screen is quite slow, it's not really useful when the number of iterations is high.
+Note that in any case, the verbose mode will slow down the solution significantly.

 ## Limitations